castai/terraform-castai-aws-cloud-connect/README.md

 }
 ```

 Requires scope `ALL` or `ALL_MINIMAL_PERMISSIONS`.

-Deploys a Lambda function that creates EKS access entries with `AmazonEKSAdminViewPolicy` for the Cast AI discovery role.
+- **Account-scoped:** creates EKS access entries directly via Terraform for all clusters in the current region (or the specified ARNs).
+- **Org-scoped / multi-account:** deploys a Lambda via the CloudFormation StackSet that discovers and configures clusters across all regions in each member account.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements